tejash023/movie-app-js/readme.md

 # Movie Application

-### Movie and TV Shows app built using TMDB api with vanilla js
+### Movie and TV Shows app built using TMDB API with vanilla JS

 ### User can search movies and tv shows using the inbuilt search box